 Canyon Lights Video

 Below is a video about Canyon Lights at Christmas.
 It includes footage of the attraction from 2019, plus one or two scenes from the year before.
-There were a few updates added to the event in early 2023.
+There have been a few updates added to the event since then.

 The video begins with the area at the park with First Nations totem poles.
 Next are scenes of live musicians and the area just outside the gift shop.
 This is followed by a walk along the Cliffwalk at around dusk, and then the crossing of the suspension bridge at night.